Alutare/knowledge-graph-personality/README.md

 - Lists **behaviors** and **emotional states**
 - Uses LLM prompts for contextual understanding

-Below is the report generated from the narrative document:
+Below is the report generated from the sample texts:

 ![Report Evaluation](output_png_json_txt/evaluation_business.txt)